PeterWangIntel/crosswalk-website/Remote-Debug-on-Android.md

 ## Remote debugging for web applications on Android
 Developers can use remote debugging to debug web applications from Chrome Browser on Linux host machines.
 * Two ways to enable the remote debugging feature for a web application.
 You can either enable the remote debugging when packaging the web app into Android APK or send intents to the web app after it's launched.
- * Enable remote debugging by default when packaging a web app
+ * Enable remote debugging by default when packaging a web app:
 ```
   python make_apk.py --package=com.abc.app --name=ABC --app-root=/home/abc/dist --app-local-path=src/index.html --enable-remote-debugging
 ```